marshalsimons/Cyber-Range/README.md

 4. Create a subfolder for Kali Linux.
 5. Extract the downloaded archive into that folder.
 6. Create the VM in VMware Workstation Pro.
+7. Add the network adapter to the LAN segment.
+8. Power on and accept default prompts to complete installation.
+9. Install VMware tools and update the device.

 ### Configure a Static IP
 1. Edit the network interfaces file: